Beekeeping isn’t a hobby. It’s a commitment.

 Bees don’t take holidays.
 And neither will you, not unless you’ve planned for it.

-This isn’t a set and forget kind of activity.
-Your bees will thrive or fail based on your actions or inaction.
+This isn’t a set-and-forget activity.
+Your bees will thrive or fail based on your actions—or your inaction.

 So Why Do It?